dotnet/orleans/Contributing.md

 ---
 {% include JB/setup %}

-Some notes and guidelines for developers wanting to contribute to Project Orleans.
+Some notes and guidelines for developers wanting to contribute to Orleans.

 # Contributing To This Project